hrishim/llvl_prog1_book/src/memory_inst.md

 ## Copy memory using operations of different sizes
 Now for a small challenge.
 In file *exercises/memory_instructions/ex_1e.s* the text "Welcome To Arm Assembly World" has been stored in memory and the address of the first byte of this string is placed in x0.
 The register x1 is loaded with the address of a memory location that you may write to.
 Using any combination of word, half-word, double-word and byte operations copy the text pointed to by x0 to the location pointed to by x1.

-FIXME: We have not discussed ldp but use it in the solution.
-Pradeep to add ldp inside the "details" block below

 <details>
   <summary>The solution to this exercise is below (also in exercises/memory_instructions/ex_1e_solution.s)</summary>